 While traditional disc surgery is successful in some cases, there are risks and potential complications associated with these major operations, such as:

 - The need for hardware and spinal fusion to stabilize the spine after diseased spinal components are removed

 - Excessive scar tissue formation as the result of a large incision, which can be unsightly and also may lead to new back or neck pain

 - A lengthy recovery period ranging from weeks to months, and possibly years

 - No guarantee that back or neck pain will be alleviated after major surgery and a lengthy recovery period

-Fortunately, there’s another treatment option.
-You can elect a minimally invasive endoscopic procedure at Laser Spine Institute (LSI) as an alternative to traditional herniated disc surgery.
+There is another treatment option, though.
+You can elect a minimally invasive procedure at Laser Spine Institute as an alternative to traditional herniated disc surgery.

-An example of one of our revolutionary procedures is our percutaneous endoscopic discectomy.
-Like all of our other procedures, our gentle herniated disc treatments are performed on an outpatient basis with deep IV sedation and local anesthesia.
-During our laser-assisted procedures, a surgeon makes a tiny incision and uses a small camera inserted into the spine through a tube.
+One of our procedures is an endoscopic discectomy.
+Like all of our other procedures, our herniated disc treatments are performed on an outpatient basis.
+During an endoscopic discectomy, a surgeon makes a small incision and uses a small camera inserted into the spine through a tube.
 Using a laser and microsurgical tools, the surgeon removes herniated disc material with little to no disruption of surrounding tissue.
-LSI patients often feel relief from their herniated disc pain as the procedure is taking place.
-Most patients walk away from our facility within a few hours after the procedure and return the next day for a post-operative consultation before clearance to go home.
+Laser Spine Institute patients often feel immediate relief from their herniated disc pain.
+Most patients are able to leave our facility within a few hours after the procedure and return the next day for a postoperative consultation.

-For more information about this alternative to open-back disc surgery, contact Laser Spine Institute to discuss treatment options, and receive a review on your MRI or CT scan free of charge.
+For more information about this alternative to open back disc surgery, contact Laser Spine Institute to discuss treatment options, and receive a free review on your MRI or CT scan.